-7.8 Reporting
+6.8 Reporting

-During remedy activities, daily field reports will be prepared and maintained.
-Construction activities during the RI and IRM will be summarized in monthly reports which will be submitted to the NYSDEC.
-The final remedy may include long-term monitoring and will be based upon the Alternatives Analysis Report.
-Within 90 days after completion of the IRM, a final report will be submitted with details of the implemented remedy and as-built drawings.
+During remedy construction, daily field reports will be developed and provided to the NYSDEC.
+Within 90 days after completion of remediation, a final construction report will be submitted with details of the implemented remedy, as-built drawings, and a long-term monitoring plan.
 The report and drawings will be certified by a professional engineer.

-8.0 INSTITUTIONAL CONTROLS
+7.0 INSTITUTIONAL CONTROLS